Zone by Zone: What To Plant in August

 Zone 4

-Sow seeds 1” apart in moist soil and mulch thoroughly to protect from heat and weeds.
+Sow seeds one inch apart in moist soil and mulch thoroughly to protect from heat and weeds.
 Pick a spot with some sun in the morning and shade in the afternoon (avoid any kind of intensely hot weather with mâche).
 Snails and slugs are the biggest challenge to growing mâche; hollowed-out citrus peels offer some relief by warding off snails and slugs.
 (Just be sure to place a few rinds strategically around where you are growing the mâche.)

 Zone 5